 1 tbsp fresh parsley, chopped

-Usually we deep fry chips, twice for a better result.
-Here we decided to use another method using a lot less oil and the potato's own steam for a mushy inside and a crispy outside...that's how you want your chips right?
+Usually we deep fry potatoes, twice for a better result.
+Here we decided to use another method using a lot less oil and the potato's own steam for a mushy inside and a crispy outside...that's how you want yours right?

 2 or 3 big potatoes (Maris Piper, Desiree, King Edwards or Russet are the best for fries but whatever comes in your veg box will do if that's what you've got) chopped in cubes of about half an inch